DoctorGoose/PAMJ/README.md

 Contributions to the Distance Data codebase are welcome!
 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/DoctorGoose/PAMJ/issues) on GitHub.

-## Support

-For support or assistance with using the Distance Data codebase, please contact the maintainer at [doctor.goose@example.com](mailto:doctor.goose@example.com).

 ## License

 The Distance Data codebase is licensed under the [MIT License](https://github.com/DoctorGoose/PAMJ/blob/main/LICENSE).